-Kristin Hopkins is an associate attorney in the New York office focusing her practice in toxic tort and employment litigation.
-Ms. Hopkins has extensive experience in conducting legal research, drafting contracts and agreements, entertainment and media law, copyright infringement and trademarks.
+Kristin Hopkins is an associate attorney in the New York office focusing her practice in sports, recreation, entertainment, product liability, and employment and labor litigation.
+Ms. Hopkins has experience representing clients in various stages of litigation, including legal research, discovery, taking deposition testimony, and motion practice.
+In addition, she has a background in drafting contracts and agreements, entertainment and media law, copyright infringement and trademarks.

 Prior to joining Segal McCambridge, Ms. Hopkins worked as a legal and production intern for a national media company.
 She also served as a law clerk for the New Jersey Superior Court to the Honorable Henry P. Butehorn, J.S.C.